catthehacker/docker_images/README.md

 ## When updates will be applied to images

 - A package that will be required for action(s) to work properly might be added/removed/changed
-- Any maintainance that will be required due to:
+- Any maintenance that will be required due to:
   - Docker Hub
   - Quay
   - GitHub Container Registry